chapel-lang/chapel/doc/rst/language/spec/procedures.rst

    through other means (such as aliasing references)

- * if the formal is an array, the index set of the domain the array is declared over will not be modified while the routine is running
+ * if the formal is an array, the index set of the domain the array is declared over will not be modified while the function is running

- * if the formal is an ``owned`` or ``shared``, the result of borrowing from it will not be modified while the routine is running
+ * if the formal is an ``owned`` or ``shared``, the result of borrowing from it will not be modified while the function is running

 In the rare cases where these assumptions are not appropriate, code should use ``const ref`` instead of ``const`` or the default intent.